How to Block Emails: A Comprehensive Guide

 Can you block emails?

-How to block emails on Gmail
+How to block emails in Gmail

-- Open the message sent by the unwanted party
+- Open the unwanted email

-- Click Block [sender]
+- Click Block "Sender"

 If you are an Android phone user, since your default email app is Gmail, you can also follow the steps mentioned above to block someone from your phone.